DevExpress/testcafe-browser-provider-electron/README.md

     }
     ```

-    The `mainWindowUrl` option specifies the path to a file loaded as the application startup page.
-TestCafe waits for Electron to load this page and then runs tests.
+    An Electron app has a file that is loaded as a startup page.
+TestCafe waits until Electron loads this page and then runs tests.
+Specify the path to this file with `mainWindowUrl` option.
 If a relative path is specified, it is resolved from the `.testcafe-electron-rc` file location.

     For information about other options, see the [Configuration](#configuration) section.